Machine breaks apart – authorities investigate

 DHL: Cargo plane breaks up – Costa Rica’s fire chief speaks up

 Juan Santamaria Airport in Costa Rica was closed for a total of five hours to recover the DHL plane.
-Fire chief Héctor Chaves spoke via video message from the scene on Thursday and confirmed the incident described.
+Fire chief Héctor Chaves spoke via video message on Thursday from the scene and confirmed the incident described.
 The extent to which the postal items were damaged is not yet known, nor is the exact cause of the hydraulic problems responsible for the emergency landing.
 The authorities have already started the investigation.
-You can read here to what extent a new delivery variant from Deutsche Post is less risky in this regard. (askl)
+You can read here to what extent a new delivery variant from Deutsche Post is less risky in this respect. (askl)

 #Machine #breaks #authorities #investigate